MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 [This article is pre-release documentation and is subject to change.]

-> [!IMPORTANT]
 > [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]

 Understanding automation performance is key to achieving your operational excellence and reliability goals, regardless of the size of your automation landscape, team or your role within the organization.
-Reaching those goals requires advanced and dynamic monitoring capabilities that provide you with valuable insights that highlight areas of success and identify potential bottlenecks, trends and areas for improvement.
+To reach those goals requires advanced and dynamic monitoring capabilities that provide you with valuable insights that highlight areas of success and identify potential bottlenecks, trends and areas for improvement.
 Having more detailed insights, allows you to make informed decisions that optimize your automation processes, leading to increased efficiency and effectiveness.

 To further support you on this journey, we're providing industry-leading new **generative AI Copilot capabilities** available (initially) under [Desktop flow activity](/articles/desktop-flows/desktop-flow-activity.md) that will allow you to ask the Copilot automation-specific questions using natural language and get the dynamic insights you're looking for.